 Stop 12

 MoAD and the Courtyard Cafe are open.
-There may be building works during your visit.
+Some exhibitions and rooms will be closed from September 2025 for essential building works.
 Learn more

-The label text for this cartoon reads:
+The label text reads:

 The Museum of Australian Democracy acknowledges Australia's First Nations peoples as the Traditional Custodians of Country throughout Australia.
 We recognise their continuing connection to land, waters and community.
 We respectfully acknowledge the role that First Nations people continue to play in shaping Australia's democracy.
 We also acknowledge the Ngunnawal, Ngunawal and Ngambri peoples as the Traditional Custodians of the region in which MoAD is located.